cesardeazevedo/FX-Exchange/README.md

     $ npm install

-build and run it with gulp task
+build and run it with gulp task, the browser will show up automatically at `http://localhost:3001`

     $ gulp

+##Compile
-harpjs will compile the sources to the `_site` folder. the browser will show up automatically at `http://localhost:3001`
+you can compile harpjs to the `_site` folder.

+    $ harp compile . _site

 ##Generator
 this project was initial released with [generator-blinktrade](https://github.com/cesardeazevedo/generator-blinktrade) scaffolding, with jekyll for static generator html pages, but was hard changed to support gulp, harp and browserSync architecture.